 Platinum jewelry has a solid feel that is impossible to achieve with white gold.
 White gold was developed as a platinum substitute during WWII.
 It is a poor woman's platinum.

 Every gold alloy we use is proprietary, field-tested, and guaranteed to satisfy any strict quality requirements, as well as FTC standards for jewelry metals.
 All Leon Mege gold alloys are guaranteed to pass the European Nickel Release test, which means that they will not cause skin allergies.

-18K gold comes in a multitude of colors, yellow, green, pink (rose) and white.
+18K gold comes in many colors - yellow, green, pink (rose), and white.